-Discuss your due diligence process that your company undergoes to evaluate a potential flip property.
+In your house flipping business plan, dedicate a section to discussing your due diligence process that your company undergoes to evaluate a potential flip property.
 Your due diligence process should involve a property inspection, repair estimate, comparable sales analysis & maximum purchase price analysis.

 For more information, we have created an entire chapter on How to Analyze House Flip Deals.